asathoor/Gutenberg-Blocks-Cheat-Sheet/README.md

 "inherit":true} // or false
 ~~~~

-Since you can have more than one loop on a page the offset should match the pages of the previous query.
+Since you can have more than one queries on a page the offset should match the pages of the previous query.
 In the case above we could create a new query, like:

 ~~~~
 {"perPage":7, // = number of posts shown